-ADEA AADSAS applications typically become available in early May, while submissions open around June 1st.
-You should give yourself at least a year before applying to dental school to gather application materials.
+ADEA AADSAS applications cycle opens on or around June 1st.
+You should give yourself at least a year before applying to dental school to gather all the appropriate application materials.

 Most dental schools have rolling admissions, meaning you can apply at any time during the application cycle.
 However, you may want to apply earlier since spots can fill up during the rolling cycle.

 To prepare for dental school, ensure you take the necessary prerequisite courses, work on a strong CV, study for the DAT, and pursue meaningful experiences.

 Most students take the DAT at the end of the spring semester during their junior year.
 Make sure to give yourself plenty of time to retake the DAT before applying to dental school if you are unhappy with your score.